ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) A methodology that requires a complete plan before any work begins.
    - D) A method that focuses solely on hardware development.

-3. **Open-Ended**: Describe a scenario where Waterfall Project Management would be the most appropriate methodology to use.

-4. **Open-Ended**: What is a sprint in Agile Project Management, and how does it differ from the Waterfall approach?

-5. **True/False**: Hybrid Project Management combines elements of both Waterfall and Agile methodologies to suit the needs of a project.
+3. **True/False**: Hybrid Project Management combines elements of both Waterfall and Agile methodologies to suit the needs of a project.

 Would you like additional questions?